Learn all about rivers........

 There are several reasons why rivers are dammed and very often a combination of reasons.
 Following are four types of dams and what they do:

 1. Lowhead Dams..This is the most common type of dam.
 They are designed to hold some water back in order to have deeper water above the dam.
 There is no control over how much water flows past the dam, since it spills over the top of the dam.
 Many of these dams were built in the days when mills operated on the rivers.
 The water passed through the dam in a flume (opening) and turned a large waterwheel that was connected to a grinding mill for making flour and other items from grain.
 They are also called grist mills.
-The illustration at right shows how the power of water is transferred to the grinding wheel.
+The illustration shows how the power of water is transferred to the grinding wheel (click to see larger image).

 4. Flood Control Dams...Rivers often run through large valleys that can be several miles wide.
 When a dam is built the valley will fill with water.
 This is called a reservoir.
 The dam has control gates so that the amount of water passing through can be adjusted.
 This control allows the operators to keep the reservoir low in anticipation of rainy season or snow melt.
 When the river normally would flood, this valley will have enough capacity to hold the additional water and prevent downstream flooding.
 The dams are also used for holding water in reserve, so that during very low water some of it can be released downstream when it is needed.
 Another benefit to reservoirs is that they provide recreation opportunities like boating, swimming and fishing.The photo at right shows the natural river, then how it looked after a dam was built and the valley filled with water.